Chargerless Manifesto

 A 2019 Pew Research survey reports that 21% of US adults regularly wear a fitness device.
 Applied to the US, we get ~70 million devices in circulation and a market size of ~80 B (source).

 Our target audience is primarily people in their mid-20s to late 40s — with friends and family members to care about and keep up with through day-to-day wellness.
-A lot of outreach will happen via word-of-mouth, gifts, being active on forums, and I will also tweet a lot.
-We'll also focus a bit on traditional web media — we have some advisors helping with tech journalists, but we're always looking for more!
+A lot of outreach will happen via word-of-mouth, gifts, being active on forums, and social media.
+Traditional web media will also play a big role for the slightly older end of our target audience.
+We think this will work well for two reasons.

 It's going great, and there's a lot left to do!